creately/tester/readme.md

 - Set up Chrome and Firefox webdrivers

 Webdrivers should be downloaded and installed for the browser versions available in the environment.
-Drivers can be downloaded from here: https://selenium.dev/documentation/en/webdriver/driver_requirements/
+Webdrivers and installation instructions can be found here: https://selenium.dev/documentation/en/webdriver/driver_requirements/

 ### Running package